14 December 2022

 (Amazon UK link)

-Browsing in a charity shop on a brief visit to the UK, I spotted a whole box of Christmas DVDs, priced at one pound each.
+I was browsing in a charity shop on a brief visit to the UK when I spotted a whole box of Christmas DVDs, priced at one pound each.
 I didn’t have enough space, so selected just three of them, based on the blurbs on the back.
 We decided to watch ’The Christmas Shoes’ last night, with no idea whether it would be ultra-fluffy, or a bit magical, or perhaps a little more thought-provoking.

 What we didn’t expect was a very poignant film that brought tears to our eyes towards the end.
 The viewpoint character is a high-powered American lawyer called Robert (Rob Lowe).
 He is fond of his young teenage daughter Lily (Amber Marshall) and keeps promising that he’ll leave work in time to get to the concerts where she’s singing.
 But he gets caught up in work, determined to make more and more money, so that they can buy a bigger, more luxurious house.
 Robert’s wife Kate (Maria del Mar) has been at home with Lily for some years and although she’s considering going back to work, she’s not keen.
 She would prefer to volunteer at Lily’s school.